maartenzam/interactive-publication/src/pages/responsive-annotations.md

 Source: [blog.datawrapper.de](https://blog.datawrapper.de/better-more-responsive-annotations-in-datawrapper-data-visualizations/)

-More on the responsive annotations can be found on the <span class='internal-link'>[adapting annotations, axes and legends](adapting-annotations-axes-and-legends)</span> page.
+More on the responsive annotations can be found on the adapting annotations, axes and legends LINK page.